 - Better job descriptions:

 A. I. can help to draw in the best candidates for your position through enhanced job descriptions.
 Writing tools can help you write in a descriptive yet clear style as well as helping to pick out words which will resonate with particular target groups and avoid confusing jargon.
 If your job description is more attractive, more candidates are likely to apply to fill the vacancy.

 - More engaging for applicants:

 Once prospective candidates have read through an advert or applied for a position online, chatbots can be used to keep the candidate engaged and informed.
-Chatbots are computer programs used within a website and are most commonly formatted like a messenger service at one side of the screen – inviting you to interact with them should you have any questions.
+Chatbots are computer programs used within a website and are displayed like a messenger service at one side of the screen inviting you to interact with them should you have any questions.
 They can mimic conversations with people to provide information and are handily available all hours of the day with knowledge of a variety of information unlike their human counterparts.
 They can pop up as candidates scroll down a page or once they have applied to answer any questions or worries they might have.
 This constant support will make candidates more willing to apply and feel valued even as a potential employee.

 - Easier video interviewing at scale:

 Video interviews are increasingly common, especially within international companies, however not without their downfalls.
 For example, due to difficulty in controlling interview conditions there may be an inconsistent level of formality or access to additional information despite candidates being given interview conduct guidelines.
 A.I. could be used, for example, to measure the eye movements of a candidate to determine whether they are sneakily looking at resources (such as cue cards), or closely monitor sound to see if there is someone else helping with answers.